felixivance/medbook-dev-app/README.md

   to start the project and use the credentials

-  admin@gmail.com as the email and password as the password
+  admin@hrms.com as the email and password12345 as the password